Fulmodeston

-Fulmodeston or Fulmodeston-cum-Croxton is a village and civil parish in the English county of Norfolk.
-The village is located 4 mi south-east of Fakenham and 20 mi north-west of Norwich, along the course of River Stiffkey.
+Fulmodeston is a village and civil parish in the North Norfolk district, in the English county of Norfolk.

+Fulmodeston is located 4 mi south-east of Fakenham and 20 mi north-west of Norwich, along the course of River Stiffkey.
 Fulmodeston parish also includes the small villages of Barney.

 History

 Fulmodeston's name is of mixed Anglo-Saxon and Viking origin and derives from the Old English and Old Norse for either Fulcmod's and Krok's settlement or village.

 In the Domesday Book, Fulmodeston is listed as a settlement of 29 households in the hundred of Gallow.
 In 1086, the village was part of the East Anglian estates of William de Warenne.

 During the Second World War, Fulmodeston was the site of a Starfish site, complete with dummy Bristol Blenheims and flare paths, to draw Luftwaffe attention away from RAF West Raynham.

+The parish of "Fulmodeston" was formed on 1 April 1935 from Fulmodeston cum Croxton, Barney and Thursford parishes, on 1 April 1954 Thursford became a separate parish again.